neuralize-lab/neuralize-lab.github.io/_posts/2021-01-21-socialisolation.md

 ---
 layout: post
-title: Review of “Acute Social Isolation Evokes Midbrain Craving Responses Similar to Hunger” Tomova et al. 2020
+title: Craving response evoked in brain due to social isolation and hunger are similar
 ---

 This is my review of a recent paper from Prof. Rebecca Saxe’s lab at MIT’s Department of Brain and Cognitive Sciences.
 The authors (Tomova et al. 2020) present a study investigating if forced isolation makes people crave social interactions similar to how a hungry person craves food.
 This study is extremely relevant in the current scenario, where millions of people worldwide have been forced to self-isolate.